-If you have recently decided to divorce, you may find that you are unable to agree with your spouse on important issues such as child support, alimony, and division of assets/liabilities.
+If you have recently decided to divorce, you may find that you cannot agree with your spouse on important issues such as child support, alimony, and division of assets/liabilities.
 This may mean that you will undergo what is known as a contested divorce.

-As everything could become extremely contentious, you need your attorney to fight vigorously for you and your children when needed and understand when to employ a surgical precision to achieve the best outcome for your situation.
+As everything could become highly contentious, you need your attorney to fight vigorously for you and your children when needed and understand when to employ surgical precision to achieve the best outcome for your situation.

 Understanding Contested Divorce

 As a result, close analysis of all aspects of your divorce matter by experienced contested divorce attorneys will help you determine the best course of action.
-Throughout the contested divorce process, well-respected divorce attorneys such as those found at the Law Office of Bryan Fagan, PLLC will zealously litigate on your behalf in order to protect your rights.
+Throughout the contested divorce process, well-respected divorce attorneys such as those found at the Law Office of Bryan Fagan, PLLC, will vigorously litigate on your behalf to protect your rights.

 Contested Divorce: Child Custody

-For complex custody cases, there may be a need for a professional mental health expert to perform a best interest custody evaluation.
-No matter what your circumstance, our Texas child custody attorneys will work with you to achieve a child custody agreement that makes sense for you and your family, either through strong negotiation or litigation.
+There may be a need for a professional mental health expert to perform a best interest custody evaluation for complex custody cases.
+No matter what your circumstance, our Texas child custody attorneys will work with you to achieve a child custody agreement that makes sense for you and your family, either through solid negotiation or litigation.

 Contested Divorce: Alimony and Child Support